AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     - Still not right?
 Revert again, switch to FontForge window B and revert the font file to undo the scale action.

-    - Keep messing around with the scale value until you get it right.
+    - Try a different scale value until you get it right.

     - The 3DS font's glyphs scale should be about the same as the custom font's glyphs.